 Student teaching / pedagogical counseling.

-Coordinator of informal education at Al-Qasami School (a private post-primary school).
+Coordinator of informal education at Al-Qasami School.

-Social activity, public activities (lectures and workshops) for the promotion of reading, promotion of Arabic language, reading literacy, and the assimilation of all of these among primary, post-primary, and high school students and among parents and teachers.
+Social activist leading public activities (lectures and workshops) for the promotion of reading, the Arabic language, reading literacy, and their integreation among primary, post-primary, and high school students and among parents and teachers.
 I have given more than 390 lectures and conducted more than fifty workshops.

-Coordinator of a professional committee for improvement of the Arabic language, Municipality of Baqa al-Gharbiyya.
+Coordinator of a professional committee for improvement of Arabic-language use, Municipality of Baqa al-Gharbiyya.

-Member of a team at the Center for Educational Technology that wrote countrywide evaluation tests in Arabic.
+Member of a team at the Center for Educational Technology that wrote national evaluation tests in Arabic.

 Adviser to high-school students in writing final papers in Arabic.